 Comorbidities

-It is important that patients can adhere to therapy in order to effectively reduce their risk of recurrence.
 Many patients will need to be on therapy for years, so their ability to tolerate treatment is paramount.
-Symptomatic adverse reactions contribute to poor tolerability and are commonly associated with10-17:
+Symptomatic adverse reactions contribute to poor tolerability and are commonly associated with:

 Looking forward